 3. Seller Reviews the Shipment Details

 3.1.
-What Buyers can ship via Freightos.com
+What Shippers can ship via Freightos.com

-Freightos.com works exclusively with customers importing or exporting for commercial purposes, and does not act as a marketplace for shipments of personal items.
+Freightos.com works exclusively with customers importing or exporting for commercial purposes, and does not act as a marketplace for Shipments of personal items.
 There are some particular commodities and service types that Freightos.com Sellers currently do not offer.
-Insurance purchased on Freightos.com may also not cover these shipments.
+Insurance purchased on Freightos.com may also not cover these Shipments.
 Please see our List of Excluded Goods for more details.

-At this time, Freightos.com does not support Split Shipments with online bookings, where multiple origins and destinations are requested, part of the cargo is freighted at a later time, or part is shipped under a different master bill (MAWB/MBOL).
+At this time, Freightos.com does not support split Shipments with online Bookings, where multiple origins and destinations are requested, part of the cargo is freighted at a later time, or part is shipped under a different master bill (MAWB/MBOL).

 4. Seller Coordinates the Shipment Execution